NASA-PDS/registry/docs/source/user/load2.rst

 ===========================

 You can include or exclude products of a particular class.
-For example, to only process documents, add following product filter in Harvest configuration file:
+For example, to only process documents, add following product filter in job configuration file:

 .. code-block:: xml